 In the friendly atmosphere of Regent’s, the postgraduate community is a rich melting pot that provides many opportunities for cross-cultural and interdisciplinary exchange.

-Postgraduate students at Regent’s are full members of the middle common room, which includes spaces to study and socialise.
+Postgraduate students at Regent’s are full members of the Middle Common Room, which includes spaces to study and socialise.
 As members of a close-knit community, postgraduates can get involved in many activities, such as sport, art, music and drama.
 For most postgraduates, the College is primarily a social home where they can also benefit from access to excellent facilities, including a wealth of welfare provisions.

-Those with an interest in Baptist and Nonconformist history, we also have world-leading research facilities in the Angus Library and Archive.
+For those with an interest in Baptist and Nonconformist history, we also have world-leading research facilities in the Angus Library and Archive.

 Applying to Oxford

 Applications are made through the central University.
 You can find detailed information on preparing and submitting your application on the University website.

 - Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.

 - Applications are considered for any of the courses in which the College offers admission.
 Please consult the following list to see the subjects to which the college admits: https://www.ox.ac.uk/admissions/graduate/colleges/regents-park-college.

 - Applications are usually considered by academic staff in the relevant subject area and the Tutor for Graduates.

 - Preference will normally be given to applicants whose area of study overlaps with the academic interests of the College’s academic staff.